 How diversification benefits you

 Diversification has several benefits for you as an investor, but one of the largest is that it can actually improve your potential returns and stabilize your results.
-By owning multiple assets that perform differently, you reduce the overall risk of your portfolio, so that no single investment can hurt you.
+By owning multiple assets that perform differently, you reduce the overall risk of your portfolio, so that no single investment can hurt you too much.
 It’s this “free lunch” that makes diversification a truly attractive option for investors.

 Because assets perform differently in different economic times, diversification smoothens your returns.
 While stocks are zigging, bonds may be zagging, and CDs just keep steadily growing.